Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Formaldehyde, used to preserve dead things in jars

-Your Health: When you smoke, you put black spots in your lungs.
+Your health.
+When you smoke, you put black spots in your lungs.
 You start coughing up mucus.
 It strains your heart.
 You get sick more often.
 You can have a stroke or heart attack.
 And in case you haven’t heard it a million times, smoking can give you cancer.
 Not just in your lungs, but on your lips, tongue—even on your voice box.
-Sound good?

 Below are some reasons people say they start smoking.
 Ask yourself if they make sense.

 “Smoking seems pretty cool.”
-Only if you think having your breath stink and coughing up brown mucus is cool.
+Only if you think having yellow teeth, bad breath and coughing up brown mucus is cool.

 “My friends smoke.”
 If friends offer you a cigarette, tell them you don’t want one.
 Tell them you’d rather do something else.
 Tell them your throat is sore.
 Tell them whatever.
 But don’t smoke just to fit in.

 “There’s nothing else to do.”
 Really?
 What about playing sports or shopping for clothes?
-What about playing music, reading a book, or writing in a journal?
+What about playing music, reading a book, going for a walk, or writing in a journal?
 Or would you rather spend the day smelling like smoke and hacking up mucus.
 That’s not cool.
 It’s gross.

 If you want to learn more about tobacco addiction, visit these websites: